vapor-community/PassKit/README.md

 Create a delegate file that implements `PassesDelegate`.
 In the `sslSigningFilesDirectory` you specify there must be the `WWDR.pem`, `passcertificate.pem` and `passkey.pem` files.
 If they are named like that you're good to go, otherwise you have to specify the custom name.

+> [!TIP]
-Obtaining the three certificates files could be a bit tricky, you could get some guidance from [this guide](https://github.com/alexandercerutti/passkit-generator/wiki/Generating-Certificates) and [this video](https://www.youtube.com/watch?v=rJZdPoXHtzI).
+> Obtaining the three certificates files could be a bit tricky.
+You could get some guidance from [this guide](https://github.com/alexandercerutti/passkit-generator/wiki/Generating-Certificates) and [this video](https://www.youtube.com/watch?v=rJZdPoXHtzI).

 There are other fields available which have reasonable default values.
 See the delegate's documentation.

 Because the files for your pass' template and the method of encoding might vary by pass type, you'll be provided the pass for those methods.

 ```swift